neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ### Integrate React in your Astro project

-To prototype the reactive user interface quickly, you are gonna use React as the library with Astro.
+To prototype the reactive user interface quickly, you will use React as the library with Astro.
 In your terminal window, execute the following command:

 ```bash
 npx astro add react